FabianKruger/molencoder/README.md

 - **`fill_mask.ipynb`** - Demonstrates masked token prediction for molecular completion
 - **`regression_finetune.ipynb`** - Complete tutorial for fine-tuning MolEncoder on your own molecular regression tasks
+- **`classification_finetune.ipynb`**: - Complete tutorial for fine-tuning MolEncoder on your own molecular classification tasks

 These notebooks contain all the necessary code and dependencies.
 Simply open them and follow along!

 ### Experiments (`experiments/`)